-What is an accounting period for corporation tax?
+What is an accounting period for Corporation Tax?

-An accounting period begins on the date a company starts trading.
-For most, this is the date of company formation, unless it is dormant for a period of time after incorporation.
+An accounting period for Corporation Tax begins on the date a company starts trading.
+For most, this is the date of company formation, unless the company is dormant for a period of time after incorporation.
 An accounting period will end on the accounting reference date (ARD), which is the end of a company’s financial year and the date its annual accounts must be made up to.

-In such instances, you will have two accounting periods for its first year and it will be required to prepare two Company Tax Returns (one for the first 12 months in the annual accounts, and a second for the additional period in the accounts).
+In such instances, you will have two accounting periods for the first year, which means that you’ll have to prepare two Company Tax Returns – one for the first 12 months in the annual accounts, and a second tax return for the additional period in the accounts.

-A company is formed on 1st May 2016 and begins trading immediately:
+A company is formed on 1st May 2023 and begins trading immediately:

-Do dormant companies have to pay corporation tax and file Tax Returns?
+Do dormant companies have to pay Corporation Tax and file tax returns?

-Likewise, dormant companies do not have to file company tax returns unless they are active for corporation tax purposes for part of an accounting period.
-If the company has not traded then it can write to HMRC to advise that the company was dormant and will not need to file any documentation.
-HMRC will write back and confirm when they next expect to receive Corporation Tax information.
+Likewise, dormant companies do not have to file Company Tax Returns unless they are active for Corporation Tax purposes for part of an accounting period.
+If the company has not traded, the director must write to HMRC to advise that the company was dormant and does not need to file anything.
+HMRC will write back and confirm when the company should next expect to receive Corporation Tax information.

 How and when to file Company Tax Returns

-Tax Returns must be delivered to HMRC online within 12 months of the end of each accounting period, even if your active company has no tax to pay.
+Tax returns must be delivered to HMRC online within 12 months of the end of each accounting period, even if your active company has no tax to pay.
 You can file tax returns using accounting software or HMRC’s online Corporation Tax service.

-- Sign into your online HMRC account.
+- Sign into your online HMRC account

-- Upload the set of annual accounts that matches the accounting period in the tax return.
+- Upload the set of annual accounts that matches the accounting period in the tax return

-- Include corporation tax calculations and supporting documentation to show how you reached the figures in the tax return from the figures in the accounts.
+- Include Corporation Tax calculations and supporting documentation to show how you reached the figures in the tax return from the figures in the accounts

-- Include a completed Company Tax Return form CT600.
+- Include a completed Company Tax Return form CT600

-How and when to pay corporation tax
+How and when to pay Corporation Tax

-Corporation tax must be paid electronically to HMRC before the corresponding tax return is due.
-The deadline for paying corporation tax is 9 months and 1 day after the end of each accounting period.
+Corporation Tax must be paid electronically to HMRC before the corresponding tax return is due.
+The deadline for paying Corporation Tax is 9 months and 1 day after the end of each accounting period.

-Corporation tax late filing penalties
+Corporation Tax late filing penalties

 Failure to meet these requirements and adhere to the imposed deadlines will normally result in a penalty.
 In severe cases, directors can be personally fined or prosecuted and a company may face compulsory closure if the situation remains unresolved.

 Late filing of Company Tax Return

 If a company’s tax return is filed late for 3 or more consecutive accounting periods, the flat-rate penalty will rise to £500.
 An additional penalty of £500 will be applied if the return is then filed more than 3 months late.

-Tax Returns filed between 18-24 months late will incur a fine of 10% of the unpaid corporation tax liability.
+Tax returns filed between 18-24 months late will incur a fine of 10% of the unpaid Corporation Tax liability.
 Returns that are outstanding for more than 24 months will face an additional 10% charge on the unpaid Corporation Tax liability.

-Late payment of corporation tax
+Late payment of Corporation Tax